DarkWiiPlayer/skooma/readme.md

 When should I use this?
 ----------------------------------------

-When you feel like your project has outgrown a simplistic approach on templating, for either performance-related or architectural reasons.
-The benefit when compared to a more traditional templating solution is the separation into two steps:

-1. Building an AST
-2. Serializing into HTML

-In between those two steps, one can easily apply additional transformations to the structure (think middleware) without having to resort to string-manipulation and HTML parsing.

-Turning "templates" into (pure) Lua functions allows building re-usable components that hide HTML semantics behind higher-level concepts.
-Imagine, for a very basic example, a function `list(items, ordered)` that takes a sequence of items and outputs either an `<ul>` or `<ol>` node with all items wrapped in an `<li>`.
-More complex examples could be `post(title, text)`, `menu(sitemap)`, etc.
+Whenever you:

+- Want to avoid writing actual HTML at all costs
+- Want to further transform your HTML structure before sending it to a user
+- Want to build small re-usable components close to where they're used

 When should I *not* use this?
 ----------------------------------------

 If you want

--	A simple templating format, either with just interpolation or a dedicated syntax like with HAML, MoonXML, etc.
--	Template files that closely resemble the resulting HTML in their structure.
--	A way to very quickly write templates without thinking much about refactoring or extracting common logic into functions/components.
+- Logic-less templating that you can trust your users with
+- A simple and close-to-html templating language that you can learn easily
+- Pain

 Then you'd probably be better off with a more traditional templating solution.
-A few recommendations in this case would be [MoonXML][moonxml], [Cosmo][cosmo] and [etLua][etlua]
+A few recommendations in this case would be [Lustache][lustache], [Cosmo][cosmo] and [etLua][etlua]

 Examples